reg-viz/storycap/MIGRATION.md

 $ storycap http://your.storybook.com
 ```

-All CLI options of _zisui_ are available with storycap.
+All CLI options of _zisui_ are available with Storycap.

 ### Managed mode for React